 Safety considerations: Students who have respiratory issues should not participate.
 If you at any time feel lightheaded, discontinue tests.

-a) State the independent variable
+a) State the independent (manipulated) variable:

-b) State the dependent variable
+b) State the dependent (responding) variable:

 Graph the data.
 Graph the data using a bar graph that compares the three groups, using an average lung volume for each.
 The X axis is always the independent variable and the Y axis is the dependent variable.
 Be sure to label the graph and include units!

-8. Draw Conclusions - To make a conclusion, you must look at the results of the test and decide whether your hypothesis was supported or rejected.
+7. Draw Conclusions - To make a conclusion, you must look at the results of the test and decide whether your hypothesis was supported or rejected.
 Avoid using the word "prove" in your conclusions.
 All scientific knowledge is based on tentative or provisional knowledge, nothing is final.
 State your conclusion in a full sentence using the proper format and include a summary of the data.
 "The hypothesis that (repeat hypothesis) was (supported or not supported) because the data showed that… “

-9. The experiment you did today has some flaws in its design.
+8. The experiment you did today has some flaws in its design.
 List other factors that may have influenced your results.
 Discuss how these uncontrolled variables may have affected your results.

 9. What if both fitness level and size had an effect on lung capacity.
 Describe a way that you could determine which had the GREATER effect?